wp-plugins/page-views-count/readme.txt

 = Functions =

 Using the 2 functions the plugin provides that allows you to manually add view counts to any content or object in your theme.
 This is very useful if your theme or a plugin creates content that does not use custom post type.
 Also useful if you want to change the position of the Page View Count from the default bottom of the page.
+Support for echo and return parameters when getting visitor stats on any variable.

+= Mobile Responsive App style admin interface =

+Like WordPress we believe that a3rev plugin users should be able to configure and tweak our plugins settings while on the go, right from their mobile or tablet.
+This plugins features an app style admin interface with Switches, Sliders and a smart interface that hides associated settings when a feature is not turned ON.

+* 100% compatible with WordPress v3.8.0 admin interface.
+* Backward compatibility to WordPress v3.5.0
+* App style admin interface.
+* Admin app interface is fully mobile and tablet responsive.

 = Localization =